mynodebtc/mynode_docs/docs/tor/electrum.md

   </figure>
 </center>

-If everything went correctly, your wallet will sync and your myNode device will be acting as your Electrum Server!
+If everything went correctly, your wallet will sync and your MyNode device will be acting as your Electrum Server!

 <center>
   <figure>